Dodona: Other commentaries

 According to Sir Richard Claverhouse Jebb, the epithet Neuos of Zeus at Dodona primarily designated "the god of streams, and, generally, of water".
 Jebb also points out that Achelous, as a water deity, received special honours at Dodona.
 The area of the oracle was quite swampy, with lakes in the area and reference to the "holy spring" of Dodona may be a later addition.

 Jebb mostly follows Strabo in his analysis.
 Accordingly, he notes that the Selloi, the prophets of Zeus, were also called tomouroi, which name derived from Mount Tomares.
 Tomouroi was also a variant reading found in the Odyssey.

 According to Jebb, the Peleiades at Dodona were very early, and preceded the appointment of Phemonoe, the prophetess at Delphi.
 The introduction of female attendants probably took place in the fifth century.
-The timing of change is clearly prior to Herodotus (5th century BC), with his narrative about the doves and Egypt.
+The timing of change is clearly prior to Herodotus (5th century BCE), with his narrative about the doves and Egypt.

 Aristotle (Meteorologica, 1.14) places 'Hellas' in the parts about Dodona and the Achelous and says it was inhabited by "the Selloi, who were formerly called Graikoi, but now Hellenes."

 The alternative reading of Selloi is Helloi.
 Aristotle clearly uses "Dodona" as the designation of the whole district in which the oracle was situated.
 Thus, according to some scholars, the origin of the words "Hellenes" and "Hellas" was from Dodona.
 Also, the word "Greece" may have been derived from this area.